-Fig. 1: Support for customer-supplier relations through NE 100.
+Figure 1: Support for customer-supplier relations through NE 100

-erties required for integrating a process control device into systems for other tasks, such as planning (e.g. in CAE systems), maintenance and ERP systems.
+Devices are specified using properties.
+These properties are compiled into lists of properties, each of which describes a specific device type.
+NE 100 covers both properties that may be used in an inquiry or a quotation and detailed properties required for integrating a process control device into systems for other tasks, such as planning (e.g. in CAE systems), maintenance and ERP systems.

-The Project Group "Lists of Properties" (PROLIST®) was founded in Germany on April 10, 2003.
-It is a nonprofit organization reporting to the NAMUR Executive Board.
-The companies, associations and universities registered as PROLIST members can be found on its website at: www.prolist.org.
+PROLIST® INTERNATIONAL was founded at BASF in Ludwigshafen, Germany on June 19, 2008.
+It is the successor organization to the Project Group "Lists of Properties" (PROLIST®).
+PROLIST® INTERNATIONAL is a nonprofit and independent organization.
+The companies, and universities registered as PROLIST members can be found on its website at: www.prolist.org.